eevlogiev/flask-project/README.md

 To add more automation to the process - both deployment of the infrastructure and the application deployment are being handled by Github Actions pipelines.

+##
+:warning: **Disclaimer:**
+This project serves as a demonstration of deployment procedures and is intended solely for testing and learning purposes.
+It is not recommended for production use.

+Please note that deploying this project may incur costs that are not covered by the AWS free tier.
+We advise using the [AWS pricing calculator](https://calculator.aws/#/estimate) to estimate potential expenses before proceeding.
+##
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->